-THE WOULD-BE PORSCHE historian admits that at times he did feel overwhelmed: as well as this almost unmanageable plethora of historical information, he had to keep up with contemporary Porsche activity.
-In the mid-1970s that included a series of new models plus an energetic racing program based on the 911 derivative, the 935.
-To make matters worse, other books were appearing long before his own finish line was anywhere in sight.
+But at times the wouldbe Porsche historian admits that he did feel overwhelmed: as well as this almost unmanageable plethora of historical information, he had to keep up with contemporary Porsche activity which in the mid-seventies included a series of new models, plus an energetic racing programme based on the 911 derivative, the 935.
+To make matters worse other books were appearing long before his own finish line was anywhere in sight.

-"There was John Bentley's biography of Ferry Porsche, Paul Frère's Porsche 911 Story, and The Porsche Book by Lothar Boschen and Jürgen Barth.
-I began to wonder if all my efforts were worthwhile," he admitted.
+'There was John Bentley's biography of Ferry Porsche (We at Porsche), Paul Frère's Porsche 911 Story and the Porsche Book by Lothar Boschen and Jürgen Barth.
+I began to wonder if all my efforts were worthwhile.'

-In Ludvigsen's defense, it is worth pointing out that the Bentley book was Ferry's personal memoir which, if revealing, had relatively little to say about the postwar years.
-The other two books were technical works, invaluable references for writers and enthusiasts of the cars, if rather dry.
+In Ludvigsen's defence it is worth pointing out that the Bentley book (We at Porsche) was Ferry's personal memoir which, if revealing, had relatively little to say about the post war years; the other two books were technical works, invaluable references for writers and enthusiasts of the cars, if rather dry.
 Neither tackled what was for Ludvigsen his central mission.
 As he later observed:

-"We all knew what happened on a superficial level: cars came and went, races were won or lost, people came and went, and Porsche's business flourished or slumped.
+'We all knew what happened on a superficial level: cars came and went, races were won or lost, people came and went and Porsche's business flourished or slumped.
 But often what we didn't know was why the company and its cars evolved as they did or how its leaders made the business and engineering decisions they did that determined the company's fate.
-For me, the how and why of car company decision-making is the most interesting topic an enterprise has to offer."
+For me the how and why of car-company decision making is the most interesting topic an enterprise has to offer.'

 This was the essence of Excellence was Expected.

-Nevertheless, even with the enthusiastic support of his publisher, he still worried about the acceptability of his work, which would be judged by Porsche owners-the most difficult of people to please.
-And despite Porsche's records, there remained details he had not been able to resolve to his satisfaction-who built all the America Roadsters in the 1950s, for example, or why there did not seem to be a definitive record of how many 904s were built.
+Nevertheless, even with the enthusiastic support of his publisher he still worried about the acceptability of his work which would be judged by Porsche owners - the most difficult of people to please.
+And despite Porsche's records there remained details he had not been able to resolve to his satisfaction - who built all the America Roadsters in the 1950s, for example, or why there did not seem to be a definitive record of how many 904s were built.

-As the publishing date neared, he was surprised that despite asking for it on two separate occasions, he did not receive information on the 928's transaxle, when normally this sort of information was always forthcoming.
-In later years answers to these would materialize: in the case of the 928 transaxle, the "Weissach axle" was finalized only at the very last moment as Porsche cast about to master its new GT's wayward handling.
+And as the publishing date neared he was surprised that, despite asking on two separate occasions, he did not receive information on the 928's transaxle when normally this sort of information was always forthcoming.
+Of course in later years answers to these would materialise: in the case of the 928 transaxle, the "Weissach Axle" was finalised only at the very last moment as Porsche cast about to master its new GT's wayward handling.